-It is arduous to apprehend the mundane complexities endured by a single mother when raising a brawny son with a “special gift” in a traditional society and a conformed system that venerates the mercurial luxuries of western civilization yet disdains the eccentric minds behind the “essential” inventions.
+It is arduous to apprehend the mundane complexities endured by a single mother when raising a brawny son with a “special gift” in a conservative society that finds it arduous to embrace change.

 Perhaps if Nya′ had learnt to banish the relentless promptings that seemed to sculpt his then infantile desires, perhaps if had relinquished the abyssal peace that accompanied the innumerable hours he spent scribbling on every conceivable material, he would have maturated into a “normal” teen with “normal” ambitions.

 And perhaps, if his grandfather had omitted those aforementioned oracular words, “he is destined for greatness;” then perhaps, only perhaps, he would have succumbed to “normalcy” and pursued a more noble career, a vocation recognized and revered by the community.
 Similar to his peers, he should have dreamt of becoming a teacher, a lawyer, a doctor or a pilot; then certainly his mother would not have had to suffer the discomfitures of having a “bizarre son with comical ears, a country accent and a habit of metamorphosing every decent conversation into a three-dimensional sculpture or ineffable pencil sketches.”